privacyidea/privacyidea/doc/policies/authentication.rst

 You can choose different texts for different users or IP addresses.
 This way you could customize push notifications for different applications.

+You can also use certain tags in the text, just like in :ref:`emailtext`.

 .. _policy_push_title_on_mobile:

 push_title_on_mobile